Every student who comes here to learn Chinese with us is different and we cover all bases with listening, speaking, reading and writing

 Fast & Flexible

-We have three different options for apartment living in Beijing as follows:
+We have two different options for apartment living in Beijing as follows:

 As it is cheaper to eat at local small restaurants or the university cafeteria than to prepare food yourself, students in China usually do not cook.
 Apartments are mainly shared with local Chinese, often local students at nearby universities and occasionally other foreign students too.